OSPAMOX 500mg/5ml gran 100ml

 - If you are taking probenecid (used to treat gout), your doctor may decide to adjust your dose of Ospamox.

-- If you are taking medicines that prevent blood clots (such as warfarin), you may need to have additional blood tests.
+- If you are taking medications that prevent blood clots (such as warfarin), you may need to have additional blood tests.

 - If you are taking other antibiotics (such as tetracycline) Ospamox may be less effective.

-- If you are taking methotrexate (a medicine used to treat cancer and severe psoriasis) Ospamox may cause an increase in side effects.
+- If you are taking methotrexate (a medicine used to treat cancer and severe psoriasis) Ospamox may lead to an increase in side effects.

 Pregnancy and breastfeeding